arkadii888/DisplaysController/README.md

 **To control your displays please install simple agent**

+At the moment, this feature is disabled because the .exe file with the agent is recognized as malicious, even though it clearly is not.
+If anyone has created Rust .exe files that bypass this problem, please write to me.

 Follow this simple steps:

 1. Click this button in **[Control Panel](https://dc-4cx.pages.dev/)** or download it from **[Releases](https://github.com/arkadii888/DisplaysController/releases)**